Sæból at Ingjaldssandur in the Westfjords of Iceland - my Grandmother's Birthplace

 He hurried back to Sæból, but when he got back there was no fire.
 Since then the burial mound of Ingjaldur has not been tampered with.

 There are several such accounts of churches being on fire when spots with spells on them have been tampered with.

 (From the book Álög og bannhelgi by Árni Óla - from Árbók FÍ 1949).

 Ruins at Ingjaldssandur

 Ingjaldssandur got its name from the settler of this area, Ingjaldur Brúnason.
 His great-grandson was Ljótur hinn spaki - Ljótur the tame, who lived at Álfadalur at Ingjaldssandur and got killed there.

-There is accommodation available at Sæból farm 3 with all the modern amenities, apart from the Internet.
-Ingjaldssandur is still so remote that there is no Internet in the valley - but maybe that is a plus, to get away from all the stress factors of modern life and experience the silence and tranquillity in a remote valley in the Westfjords of Iceland - at least for a while?
+There is accommodation available at Sæból farm III with all the modern amenities.
+I would love to stay here for the night to get away from all the stress factors of modern life and experience the silence and tranquillity in a remote valley in the Westfjords of Iceland.

 Once a year there are festivities in Ingjaldssandur by Vonaland during the first weekend of August, when Sandaballið ball takes place and the valley fills up with people having fun.